kltm/org-mode-to-lunr-index/README.md

-# org-mode-to-solr-index
+# org-mode-to-solr

 Simple python code to convert my org-mode notes to something searchable, using solr docker images.

+This is after an awful long time of trying to get various org-mode packages to emit something I found usable and either 1) getting something that would be just as painful to get into solr or 2) crashing out emacs.

+So...doing it the old-fashioned way with some silly python.

+## Steps

 `python3 bulk-convert.py -v -f ~/notes.org > notes.json`